-The project team held a series of public meetings and a 33-day comment period between April 15 and May 17, 2024 to provide the public an opportunity to learn more about the SHSP and ATSAP and give feedback before the draft plans were finalized.
+The project team conducted two phases of outreach during the project.
+The first phase included a series of public meetings and a 33-day comment period between April 15 and May 17, 2024 to provide the public an opportunity to learn more about the SHSP and ATSAP and give feedback before the draft plans were finalized.
 The public meetings included information about the SHSP and ATSAP, Safe System Approach (Figure 1) and safety focus areas.

 Public meetings were held in-person at three locations across the state (north - Flagstaff, central - Phoenix and south - Tucson) to maximize participation.
 A virtual meeting was also held and advertised statewide to accommodate those that could not or preferred not to attend in-person.
-Question and answer sessions were conducted as part of all meetings to encourage public engagement and feedback.
+Question and answer (Q&A) sessions were conducted as part of all meetings to encourage public engagement and feedback.